 So, now it’s time to do some fine-tuning.
 Ready?

 - Set your social media profiles on private.
 Employers stalk just like the rest of us.
 They want to know what you’re like outside of an interview and it’s important to make sure you have no evidence of being unworthy of the position.

-- Always make sure you are on time to anything and everything in life.
-My professor in college always told us 15 minutes early means your on time.
-Getting somewhere right on time means you’re late.
+- Always make sure you are on time for anything and everything in life.
+My professor in college always told us, “15 minutes early means you are on time.
+Getting somewhere right on time means you’re late.”

 - Preserve your network.
-Old classmates or professors, someone you networked with a year ago, an old boss, maintain those relationships because you never know when you may need their help or a contact they could put you in contact with.
+Old classmates or professors, someone you networked with a year ago, an old boss… Maintain those relationships because you never know when you may need their help or someone they could put you in contact with.

-- Under promise and over deliver.
-Always.
 What people hate the most is having their expectations let down.
-If you say you could/can/will/would/are capable of doing something, you just set your own expectation.
-It is far better for you to under promise and exceed all expectations.
-This goes for everything in life, don’t create a let down.
+If you say you could/can/will/would/are capable of doing something, you just set an expectation of yourself.

 Save this article for later by pinning the image below and follow The ChaCha Blog on Pinterest for more: